0xsisyfos/PredictionMarket/README.md

 3. Open http://localhost:8000 in your browser to view your dApp.

-You  can now play around the dApp, while using an intuitive front-end.
+You  can now play around the dApp while using an intuitive front-end.

 [![temp-Imagep-HMMUk.avif](https://i.postimg.cc/cLxkS0m2/temp-Imagep-HMMUk.avif)](https://postimg.cc/hfY18FN1)